RealDeHess/CommunityBeastmen/README.md

 To install, simply subscribe to the steam version of [Community Beastmen](https://steamcommunity.com/sharedfiles/filedetails/?id=3476784883):

 Congratulations, you've installed the basic version of the mod which already includes custom units, battles, buildings, resources, animations, missions, custom lords and heroes, a mercenary system and much more.
 Most people refine the experience by adding a few more mods.
-The most important one is undeoubtedly: "More Animations", which will increase the amount of animations you see during a battle.
+The most important one is undoubtedly: "More Animations", which will increase the amount of animations you see during a battle.
 Both [Community Beastmen](https://steamcommunity.com/sharedfiles/filedetails/?id=3476784883) and [More Animations](https://steamcommunity.com/sharedfiles/filedetails/?id=2798690094) can be found on steam, the rest is pinned in the discord channel for now.

 ## Kanban Board